IlDirettore95/PersonalSite/_portfolio/Trauma.markdown

 Several techiques, for example, low pass filters and adjustments on volume or pitch, were used to emphasize game loop situations.

 {% include gallery id="TraumaMetaSoundExamples" caption="MetaSound examples to shape audio according to gameplay data."%}

-## What I learned
-This was my team's first Unreal project and the biggest one we worked on during the DBGA Game programming course.
-Hence, we decided to only use Blueprints to make our life easier while exploring the Unreal toolset.

-I worked side by side with a designer on the iterations on the Trauma AI.
-We started using Behaviour Trees, but it was quickly clear that our ideas were very "state driven" and hierarchical.
-Hence, we switched to Unreal's new State Tree.

-I worked following the agent architecture presented in *Artificial Intelligence: A Modern Approach* by Russel and Norvig, trying to adapt to the Unreal framework.
-Moreover, I researched various techniques presented in *AI for Games* by Ian Millington.

-In summary, I used several tools provided by Unreal Eninge 5:
-- Blueprints
-- Behaviour Trees
-- State Trees
-- AI Perception
-- EQS (Environment Query System)
-- MetaSound